What is a Sinus Lift?

 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Drs.
-Wimsatt or Dashow‘s office, under local anesthesia.
+A sinus augmentation is generally performed at Dr. Wimsatt‘s office, under local anesthesia.
 However, some patients also may request oral or intravenous sedative medication as well.